adamoutler/pikvm-homeassistant-integration/Info.md

-The PiKVM integration for Home Assistant.
+The PiKVM custom integration for Home Assistant.